OmarAI2003/PyTorch-Image-Classifier/README.md

 https://www.robots.ox.ac.uk/~vgg/data/flowers/102/index.html

 ## Files

- Image Classifier Project:
-           A Jupyter notebook to implement an image classifier with PyTorch. model.py :
+ model.py :
            train a new network on a dataset and save the model as a checkpoint. train.py: